UB:Abbreviation of the basic currency of UnitedBitcoin, and also abbreviation of UnitedBitcoin, official website: WWW.UB.COM

 Before implementation of SegWit, the structure of the blockchain is as follows:

-After implementation of SegWit, the structure of the chainblock is as follows:
+After implementation of SegWit, the structure of the blockchain is as follows:

-Increasing the block size and scaling will increase storage and network requirements.
-However, considering that most nodes are run by mining pools or companies, we believe this isn’t too much of a constraint and 8MB is an adequate value.
+Increasing the block size increases network requirements.
+However, considering that most nodes are run by mining pools or companies and the feedback we have received from miners regarding this, we conclude this isn’t too much of a constraint and 8MB is an adequate value.

 Because UB is a fork of Bitcoin, we must ensure that transactions on one chain cannot be replayed on another chain.
 UB implements replay protection by introducing new transaction signatures.
 New SigHash types will also improve the overall security of the network.

-After the fork, all active addresses on the Bitcoin network will receive equivalent balances on the UB network.
-Inactive addresses are addresses without activity since block height 494,000 (11 November 2017) and as a result didn't automatically receive UBTC during Phase 1 of the asset allocation procedure.
+After the fork, all active addresses on the Bitcoin network received equivalent balances on the UB network.
+Inactive addresses are addresses without activity since block height 494,000 (11 November 2017) and as a result did not automatically receive UBTC during Phase 1 of the asset allocation procedure.